 Successfully represented employees in the offshore sector in a 25 day case in the Aberdeen ET involving claims for paid leave pursuant to the Working Time Regulations, 1998.
 The case subsequently proceeded to the EAT, Court of Session and Supreme Court (see below).

 Represented the Claimants in the seminal case of Autoclenz v.
 Belcher, which was appealed to the Supreme Court and resulted in the revolutionary decision that ‘sham’ clauses could be excised from an ‘employment’ contract if the clauses did not reflect the true reality of the relationship between the parties.

 Advises and represents some of the largest and highest profile employers in the country and is instructed by many of the major City and provincial solicitors.
 He is also regularly instructed by and on behalf of public bodies including numerous local authorities, Royal Mail, Transport for London, the Greater London Authority and the Metropolitan Police Service.

-Also frequently instructed by Trade Unions including Unite, the Communication Workers Union and the Association of Teachers and Lecturers.
+Also frequently instructed by Trade Unions including Unite, the Communication Workers Union, UNISON, URTU, the Prison Officers Association, the Professional Rugby Players Association and the Association of Teachers and Lecturers.